Billy Kennedy (basketball)

-William Joseph Kennedy Jr. (born February 2, 1964) is an American basketball coach who is an assistant coach for Wichita State University men's basketball team.
+William Joseph Kennedy Jr. (born February 2, 1964) is an American basketball coach who last served as an assistant coach for Wichita State University men's basketball team.
 Previously, Kennedy was the head coach of the Texas A&M University men's basketball team.
 He took over the position vacated by Mark Turgeon in May 2011.
 Prior to this, he held the same position at Murray State University for five seasons.
 Kennedy previously held the same position at Centenary and Southeastern Louisiana.
 He has served 13 seasons as a collegiate head coach and 13 as an assistant.

 Kennedy is a 1986 graduate of Southeastern Louisiana and 1984 graduate of Delgado Community College in New Orleans.
 He played basketball and attended Holy Cross High School in New Orleans.

 Coaching career

 Centenary

 After serving 12 years as an assistant coach, including the previous four at California, Kennedy's first collegiate head coaching job came at Centenary.
 There, he took over a program that had won only 30 games in the previous three seasons.
 His first team won 10 games but his second improved to a 14-14 overall record and a 9-7 Trans America Athletic Conference mark, its best finish in five years.